 Most recent rendition of the Interpersonal Communication Skills Rubric (ICSR) in PDF format.
 Adapted for use in my Standards-based Grading environment- Fall 2017.
 Notable changes: Rendered vertically instead of horizontally.
 Grades of 1,2,3,4 replaced with Novice, Developing, Proficient, Exemplary.
 N/O column added so teacher can indicate when a particular skill has not been observed.
 Always changed to Automatic to reflect automaticity in the student’s choice to implement a particular skill.

-Interpersonal Communication Skills Rubric (ICSR) 2014 version: This rubric, a variant on the JGR rubric invented by Jennifer Schongolla and collaboratively created on the Ben Slavic PLC in the 2009-2011 time period, is used every 2-3 weeks both formatively and summatively.
+Interpersonal Communication Skills Rubric (ICSR) 2021 version: This rubric, a variant on the JGR rubric invented by Jennifer Schongolla and collaboratively created on the Ben Slavic PLC in the 2009-2011 time period, is used every 2-3 weeks both formatively and summatively.
 Here’s more about it.

 ICSR self-assessment: Adapted from Ben Slavic and Sean Lawler in Chicago Public Schools, I use this self-assessment at the end of a class period.

 Here’s the rubric I have on the back of my FreeWrite forms.

 Movie Quote Game: Inspired by Bryce Hedstrom’s version that asks students to guess the quote from classic movies, my version includes movie quotes that my 8th grade students have identified as essential quotes from a variety of genres of movies.

 Poster: The Three Most Important Questions – This poster lives on the cork board next to my desk, my center in the classroom.
 On days of exhaustion or high emotion I often refer to it to remember why I’m there and what my purpose is.
 These words are taken from the children’s book, The Three Questions, by Jon J. Muth, based on the story by Leo Tolstoy.